ACouverthier/IT-Capstone-CIS-2910C-33753/README.md

 # IT-Capstone-CIS-2910C-33753

-This repository will hold the HTML code for the project.
+This repository holds the HTML code for the project.

 Scope: Website will allow users to create an account, play quizzes to win points which can then be redeemed for prizes.